-Figure 3 shows the level of file redundancy on a weekly basis in Gnutella.
-As the stacked bars show, most files are only n = 1 redundant on a given week (indicating that only one copy exists in the network), with a small percentage shared by more than n = 9 GUIDs, and very few shared by n = 100 GUIDs.
-The overall low redundancy of most files suggests the strategy of prioritizing the investigation of users who possess a large amount of less redundant FOI in order to remove it from the network and prevent its proliferation.
+strategy of prioritizing the investigation of users who possess a large amount of less redundant FOI in order to remove it from the network and prevent its proliferation.
 An easily intuited proxy for this measure is to target GUIDs who possess large corpora.
 Since most FOI are relatively less redundant, the GUIDs with the largest libraries likely have the most FOI with low redundancy.

-3.1.2 File Availability Across Days
+4.1.2 File Availability Across Days

 We say a file is available on a given day if at least one peer is sharing that file on that day.
 This approach is simple in that it does not take into account bandwidth and reachability considerations, which are difficult to measure globally.
-We do not expect this simple definition to limit the applicability of our results, as the assumption of high bandwidth and reachability is conservative from the perspective of law enforcement.
+We do not expect this definition to limit the applicability of our results, as the assumption of high bandwidth and reachability is conservative from the perspective of law enforcement.

 Figure 4 plots the availability of FOI as a CDF on a semi-log scale.
-Gnutella files tend to have lower availability than eMule, with 80% of files available for more than 10 days; and about 5% of files are available for more than 100 days.
+Gnutella files tend to have lower availability than eMule, with 80% of files available for more than one day; about 30% are available for more than 10 days; and about 5% of files are available for more than 100 days.
 Generally, files that are available for a single day are unique to a specific GUID; files that tend to have longer availability are possessed by many GUIDs, not all of whom are online on a given day.
-Again we see that the files that are common to both networks are more available than is typical on each individual network.
-By examining files available in common both networks, we see that these common files are significantly more available: about 30% are available for more than 100 days.
+Again we see that the files that are common to both networks are more available than is typical on each individual network: about 30% of these common files are available for more than 100 days.
+We have also calculated that on a daily basis, an average of 9,712 distinct files are available, with a peak of 32,020 files during our study.